patrickfatrick/cattleya-theme-sublime/README.md

 ```
 Move the file into your Application Support/Sublime Text/Packages/User folder, restart the editor and select the color scheme.

+Or use Package Control and search for "orchid-theme-sublime".

 ## Theme Colors

 ![Colors](./images/orchid-theme-colors.png)